Granigan/otm-harjoitustyo/README.md

 ### Description
 In Podship, player oversees a program to construct a podship - ship that travels in deep space while hosting a tiny civilization within itself.

-Gameplay consists of player first making choices for the ships population, governance, tech decisions etc. After the launch, player sees the log entries to see how the voyage succeeded.
+Gameplay consists of player first making choices for the ship.
+After the launch, player sees the log entries to see how the voyage succeeded.

 - Java for logic
 - JavaFX for GUI